CN3ves/DataScienceNotes/pages/python.md

   print('That's a good number')
 print('Checked number')
 ```
-In addition, a conditional block of code can be defined by multiple sequential comparisons using the reverved word *elif* (else if).
+In addition, a conditional block of code can be defined by multiple sequential comparisons using the reverved word *elif* (short for else if).
+The same syntax is used for elif (short for "else if") with the additional requirement that elif statements must follow an if statement.
 It is important to keep in mind that only one condition will run, regardeless of how many would evaluated to *True*.
 The conditions are checked sequentially (not in parallel) and, as soon as one evaluates to *True*, Python exits the conditional block.
 A conditional block (started by a *if*) will trigger, at most, once.
 A multi-comparison conditional block starts with a *if*.
 If other conditions are to be tested after the first, then the *elif* word is used to indicate that these conditionals depend of the previous that is, will one be checked if and only if the previous evaluated to *False*.
 Note that both *elif* and *else* are optional and that *elif* can be used multiple times.

 ```